bob-w-perez/Code-Refactor-Homework-01/README.md

 added 'alt' attributes to the 3 images in main sections

 added 'alt' attributes to the 3 images in aside sections

+changed 'h2' tag in footer to 'h4' to follow sequential ordering

+added appropriate 'id' attribute to first section to make the nav link function correctly